salshyn/PageFossil/README.md

 ### File URL

 BROWSE is enabled via the [file URI](https://en.wikipedia.org/wiki/File_URI_scheme) corresponding to your [Chrome downloads folder](https://support.google.com/chrome/answer/95759?co=GENIE.Platform%3DDesktop&hl=en).
 Since your downloads folder can reside almost anywhere on your device, we scope a [wildcard permission](/build/manifest.json#L29) for local file access.
 If you do not want to allow this permission but do want to continue to use PageFossil's page saving feature, leave _Allow access to file URLs_ unchecked.
-Your images will still save as expected but you won't have access to BROWSE or per-image blockchain registration.
+Your images will still save as expected but as mentioned above you won't have access to BROWSE or per-image blockchain registration.

 [[top]](#pagefossil-chrome-extension)